nitayya/Nitay/_posts/2020-04-18-Awesome-Data-Visualization.md

   - data
 ---

-This Post shows an analyze i did of Mcdonalds Menu. i used data on all of the dishes from their menu and made some analyzing and insights with python libraries.
+This Posts shows an analyze i did of Mcdonalds Menu - i used data on all of the dishes from their menu and made some analyzing and insights with python libraries.

 ```python